Sep9

 Teaches how Jesus’ glory will not be diminished even by those who have done great things in the past.-(V. 4)

-Warns against elevating anyone to the point that they become equal to Jesus.
-No matter how anointed and gifted a person may be, don’t put them on a pedestal as if they were God.-(V. 4)
+Warns against elevating anyone to the point that they become equal to Jesus..-(V. 4)

 Teaches how God will remove any doubt you might have about who Jesus is.-(V. 5) (God will give you the confirmation your looking for)